 While a person cannot change their genes and this data points to the important role of genetics, it also shows that genes are not the only — or even necessarily, the most important — factor.

-Recent research increasingly treats schizophrenia as a developmental condition, which means that factors that occur during development can increase the odds of schizophrenia, especially in people who are already at a genetically high risk.
+Recent research increasingly treats schizophrenia as a developmental condition, which means that factors that occur during development can increase the risk of schizophrenia, especially in people who are already at a genetically high risk.

 Some early developmental risk factors